Ideas + Advice

 • Pair brown leather with olive green or mustard yellow for a vintage-inspired look.

-What colors go into brown?
+• What colors make brown?

 Brown can be made by mixing the primary colors red, blue, and yellow in varying amounts.
 The exact shade of brown depends on the proportions of each color used.
 Adding black can darken the resultant brown, while adding white can make it lighter and more muted.